hehao98/Abandabot/README.md

 # Abandabot

-Your intelligent assistant that monitors and responds to abandoned dependencies
+An intelligent assistant that evaluates abandoned dependencies

 ## Setup